facebook/create-react-app/packages/react-scripts/template/README.md

 Now your editor should report the linting warnings.

-Note that even if you edit your `.eslintrc` file further, these changes won’t affect the terminal and in-browser lint output.
+Note that even if you edit your `.eslintrc` file further, these changes will **only affect the editor integration**.
+They won’t affect the terminal and in-browser lint output.
 This is because Create React App intentionally provides a minimal set of rules that find common mistakes.

 If you want to enforce a coding style for your project, consider using [Prettier](https://github.com/jlongster/prettier) instead of ESLint style rules.

 ## Debugging in the Editor